 There are 10 different types of personality disorders, varying depending upon the focus of one’s symptoms.
 Typically, someone with histrionic personality disorder maintains a low sense of self worth.
 They tend to depend upon others for attention and approval.
 In fact, those with this disorder might be overly dramatic, play a certain role in order to be seen and heard by others, and they might cause a scene in public just to attract attention.
 The word histrionic comes from the Latin word histrionicus, which means pertaining to the actor.
 Those with histrionic personality disorder might give great importance to their style of dress and hairstyle.
 They might behave excessively charming or even seductive to seek the attention they need.

-As you can begin to imagine, someone with histrionic personality disorder might be overly dramatic in relationships and may even consider some relationships to be more intimate than they are.
+As you can begin to imagine, someone with histrionic personality disorder symptoms might be overly dramatic in relationships and may even consider some relationships to be more intimate than they are.
 They may be inappropriately provocative in their behavior or have a style of speech that is overly dramatic.
 You might begin to see that those with this illness crave excitement.
 They may act impulsively, putting themselves at risk from time to time.

 However, because of their need for approval and attention from others, they are easily prone to rejection.
 They are sensitive to criticism and may react in a dramatic way when faced with loss or tragedy.
 In fact, some experts of this illness claim that the more someone with the illness experiences rejection, the more they are histrionic.
 This can create a damaging and self-perpetuating cycle.